dirksavage88/meta-dds/README.md

 # meta-dds
-ongoing project to make e-Prosima xrce-dds play nice with Yocto
+Ongoing project to make e-Prosima xrce-dds play nice with Yocto

+Currently the client is buildable along with dependency microcdr using the superbuild option enabled